phalcon/documentation/docs/api/phalcon_http.md

 $userEmail = $request->get("user_email", "email");
 ```

+@todo check the filters here

 #### `getAcceptableContent()` { #httprequestinterface-getacceptablecontent }

 ```php
 public function getAcceptableContent(): array;
 ```

-Gets an array with mime/types and their quality accepted by the
+Return an array with mime/types and their quality accepted by the
 browser/client from _SERVER["HTTP_ACCEPT"]

 #### `getBasicAuth()` { #httprequestinterface-getbasicauth }